dbakewel/netbots/README.md

 There are three options available on the NetBots server that are useful for tournaments.
 The first changes the number of games (**-games**) in the tournament.
 If robots have similar skills then playing more games will flesh out which robot is best.

 The second option (**-stepsec**) allows you to speed up the NetBots server.
 Most modern computers can run NetBots 5 times faster (or more) than the default (0.05 sec/step or 20 steps/sec).
-The server will produce warnings if it can't keep up with the requested speed.
-If only a few of these warnings appear then it will not affect the game.
-If many warnings appear you should stop the server and reduce it's target speed.
+The server scoreboard will display "Steps Slower Than stepSec", which indicates when it can't keep up with the requested speed.
+If only a few of steps are slow (<1%) then it will not affect the game.
+If many steps are slow (>1%) you should stop the server and reduce it's target speed.

 The final option (**-stepmax**) changes the maximum steps in a game.
 If most games are ending because the maximum steps is reached than increasing this will give robots more times to demonstrate their skills.